 - Some changes in the proposed directive have already been included in the Equality Act 2010 and so are now in effect in the UK.
 These include ‘indirect discrimination’ which now applies to disability, coverage of harassment as regards provision of services, and the shift of burden of proof in cases on provision of services.

 - An aspect of the proposed directive which may not be reflected in current British law is that under Article 4 of the proposed directive there seems to be both an anticipatory duty to take measures to make services etc accessible, and also a duty to make reasonable accommodation if needed in a particular case.
 Under the current UK law on services for example, there is already an anticipatory duty to make reasonable adjustments.
 However, there is only an individual reasonable adjustment claim if there is a breach of the general (anticipatory) duty – there may perhaps need to be technical changes here.

 Disability groups have been campaigning for some years for the introduction of more comprehensive disability discrimination legislation at an EU level.
 Legislation in many other European countries is not as comprehensive as that in the UK (see above), and protection in the UK may be more limited for some of the other grounds, such as age, covered by the proposed directive.

 The European Disability Forum (EDF, www.edf-feph.org) signed up well over 1 million people to its petition to introduce EU-wide disability legislation.
-Its www.1million4disability.eu website now includes a letter to signatories about the new proposal by the European Commission, and EDF’s detailed position paper (September 2008).
-The EDF argues that the proposal needs improvement.
+The EDF argued that the proposal needs improvement.